EEA Family Permit UK – Process, Cost and Surinder Singh Route Explained

 Despite Article 5’s instruction, not having an EEA Family Permit can lead to problems entering the UK as it is possible that entry-clearance officer is unaware of the wider EU laws.
 Some carriers (sea and air) prevent family members of EU nationals from boarding if not holding a family permit.
 In addition, family members have been known to have been refused entry at the UK border if they cannot produce an EEA Family Permit.

-What is the Process of Obtaining an EEA Family Permit?
+What is the Process of Obtaining an EEA Family Permit or an EUSS Family Permit?

 There is a two-stage procedure for family members of EEA nationals who wish to come and live in the UK.
-The first step is to apply for an EEA Family Permit from outside of the UK, which provides a form of entry clearance.
-Once you arrive in the country, you can apply for an EEA Residence Card.
-It is important to note that an EEA Residence Card application can take significantly longer than other immigration applications as there are many applications pending, and there is no provision for same-day service via the Premium Service Centres.
-It is important to take this into consideration if you are providing your passport and that of you EEA national family member as supporting documents, as they may not be returned for some weeks.
+The first step is to apply for an EEA Family Permit or from outside of the UK, which provides a form of entry clearance valid for 6 months.
+Once you arrive in the country, you can apply for pre-settled status under the EUSS.
+Once the application is submitted, you will be required to attend a biometric appointment to give your fingerprints and photograph.
+Upon the grant of your application, you will be issued a biometric residence permit to evidence your status in the UK.
+It is important to note that there is no standard processing time for this application and there is no provision for same-day service via the Premium Service Centres.
+The Home Office usually aims to process all immigration application within 6 months.

 It is also important to note an EEA Family Permit can be revoked if: